 For the past 16 years, our family has traveled a road that has led to the creation of The S.E.A.L.
 (Specialized Education for All Learners) Foundation.
-Our mission is to provide funding for specialized education in non-public schools so that all children, even those who learn in different ways, can be afforded the opportunity to attend a private institution.
+Our mission is to provide funding for specialized education in non-public schools so that all children, even those who learn in different ways, can be afforded the opportunity to a school of their choice.

 Our goal is to deliver assistance to a broad community of non-public schools and programs that share and support our mission of serving learners of all types.
 We are taught to help those in need and our mission reflects this commitment to others.

 Our Origin: My husband and I were blessed with three sons and our two older boys have had the opportunity to receive a private school education.
 Both have thrived in this environment since they had the benefit of smaller class sizes, individualized instruction, an atmosphere that teaches the need for service and civic engagement, a college-preparatory curriculum, as well as the presence of passionate teachers and staff.
 The education, atmosphere, socialization, culture and family involvement have enriched their lives and ours as well.

 The path for our youngest son has been different since he was diagnosed at a very early age with a language-based learning disability.
 It seemed his journey would be unlike his brothers since private schools typically do not have the funding and resources needed to accommodate differences in learning styles.
 Throughout our youngest son’s life, we were fortunate to be able to provide and implement programs and engage special education teachers to act as advocates/liaisons in multiple school systems.
 Unfortunately, the schools that we found to address our son’s IEP (Individual Education Plan) needs were a great distance away from the schools his brothers and friends attended.